 Read More about Rohan Bopanna

 Rakesh Manpat is an Indian shooter from Bangalore.
-He completed his education from Jain University where he was in the junior division of NCC.
+He completed his education from Jain (Deemed-to-be University) where he was in the junior division of NCC.
 In 2006, as a 16 year old he became a Junior state champion winning all the gold medals at stake and first broke into the scene.

 Read More about Rakesh Manpat